UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-08-04-Meet-the-Vancruiser.md

 ### Mechanical Components

 All the battery casings, reaction vessel and circuity cover are 3D printed.
 Water was secured in 700mL foldable water packs.
+Stacked Tupperware containers made up the body of the car.
+The motor powering the car was a 12 V DC motor.

 ![alt text](https://github.com/UBCEnvision/UBCEnvision.github.io/blob/chemecar-2018/assets/images/blog/meet-the-vancruiser/11.png "Solidworks Model of Car")